TiendaNube/api-docs/README.md

 HTTP Verbs
 ----------

-Where possible, API v1 strives to use appropriate HTTP verbs for each action.
+Where possible, our API strives to use appropriate HTTP verbs for each action.

 * `HEAD` : Can be issued against any resource to get just the HTTP header info.
 * `GET` : Used for retrieving resources.